-In Canada, the registration process for approval of all generic pharmaceuticals has two tracks which proceed in parallel.
+In Canada, the registration process for approval of all generic pharmaceuticals has two tracks that proceed in parallel.
 The first track of the process involves an examination of the proposed generic product by Health Canada to ensure that the quality, safety and efficacy of the proposed generic product meet Canadian standards and bioequivalence, and the second track concerns patent rights of the brand drug owner.
 Companies may submit an application called an abbreviated new drug submission ("ANDS") to Health Canada for sale of the drug in Canada by comparing the drug to another drug marketed in Canada under a Notice of Compliance ("NOC") issued to a first person.
 When Health Canada is satisfied that the generic pharmaceutical product described in the ANDS satisfies the statutory requirements, it issues an NOC for that product for the uses specified in the ANDS, subject to any court order that may be made in the second track of the approval process.

 The second track of the approval process is governed by the Patented Medicines NOC Regulations ("Regulations").
 The owner or exclusive licensee of patents relating to the brand drug for which it has an NOC may have established a list of patents administered by Health Canada enumerating all the patents claiming the medicinal ingredient, formulation, dosage form or the use of the medicinal ingredient.
 It is possible that even though the patent for the API may have expired, the originator may have other patents on the list which relate to new forms of the API, a formulation or additional uses.
 Most brand name drugs have an associated patent list containing one or more unexpired patents claiming the medicinal ingredient itself or a use of the medicinal ingredient (a claim for the use of the medicinal ingredient for the diagnosis, treatment, mitigation or prevention of a disease, disorder or abnormal physical state or its symptoms).
 In its ANDS, a generic applicant must make at least one of the statutory allegations with respect to each patent on the patent list, for example, alleging that the patent is invalid or would not be infringed and explaining the basis for that allegation.
-In conjunction with filing its ANDS, the generic applicant is required to serve on the originator a Notice of Allegation ("NOA"), which gives a detailed statement of the factual and legal basis for its allegations in the ANDS.
-The originator may commence a court application within 45 days after it has been served with the NOA, if it takes the position that the allegations are not justified.
+In conjunction with filing its ANDS, the generic applicant is required to serve on the originator a Notice of Allegation ("NOA"), which gives a detailed statement of the factual and legal basis for its allegations are not justified.
 When the application is filed in court and served on Health Canada, Health Canada may not issue an NOC until the earlier of the determination of the application by the court after a hearing or the expiration of 24 months from the commencement of the application.
 The period may be shortened or lengthened by the court in certain circumstances.
-An NOC can be obtained for a generic product only if the generic respondent is successful in dismissing the appl
+An NOC can be obtained for a generic product only if the generic respondent is successful in dismissing the application under the Regulations in court.
+The legal costs incurred in connection with the application could be substantial.